HISTORY OF KINGSMILL

-George Percy, fifth president of the Council of Virginia, and deputy gevernor of the Coloney in 1611
+George Percy, fifth president of the Council of Virginia, and deputy governor of the Colony in 1611

 (Note: Spelling errors retained)

-The colonists had many challenges in the early years: Indians, starvation, and war.
-Battles raged through the fields from the early 17th century as the colonists and native Indians clashed, then later in 1676 during Bacon's Rebellion.
-A hundred years later, Burwell's Landing and Quarterpath Road were Revolutionary War battle sites between British troops and American patriots.
+The colonists had many challenges in the early years: Indians, starvation, and war just to name a few.
+Battles raged through the fields from the early 17th century, as the colonists and native Indians clashed.
+Then later in 1676 during Bacon's Rebellion.
+100 years later, Burwell's Landing and Quarterpath Road were Revolutionary War battle sites between British troops and American patriots.